-For the year ended 31 December 2014, Falcon had revenue of \$26,000 (2013: \$17,000) earned from its Alberta, Canada non-operating working interests (the "Hackett Interest").
+For the year ended 31 December 2015, Falcon had revenue of \$7,000 (2014: \$26,000) earned from its Alberta, Canada non-operating working interests.
 Falcon's Alberta interests are in three producing and one shut-in, natural gas wells.
 Falcon does not anticipate any further exploration or development of these wells and no further material revenue is expected to be generated or material costs incurred.